 - Install a timer on an interior light that comes on in the evenings.

 - Keep your garage door closed when unattended.

 - Do not leave anything valuable in your vehicle overnight.

 - Lock your gates with a padlock from the inside.

 - Install dead bolts on your man door.

 - Install a security screen door on your man door and front door.

-Guidelines for Architectural Approval are found under Documents in this website.
+Guidelines for Architectural Approval are found under Resources.
 Provide pictures and details of installation when you submit to property management.
 Hal Zeh said that installation costs could not be discounted, but he would offer a 15% discount for items the screen and lockset.
 Homeowners can expect to spend between $350-$400 on an economy security screen and lockset purchase and installation, unless there are special fittings required.